 There was more purpose and grit on display when Stead and Drury were involved as well as using tactics that got the best out of the players they had available.
 Their media work was impressive too, with both of them communicating in a plain-speaking style that engaged well with fans, hardly surprising given they’re both from the Huddersfield area.

 There are two main reasons why I wouldn’t want to appoint these two.
 Firstly, I don’t think a co-manager situation is a good way to arrange a football team.
 There needs to be a single person who makes the calls and takes responsibility.
 I think a job share makes it confusing to know who’s in charge and can get messy.
 This could be solved by one taking on the role of head coach and the other stepping down to assistant.
-Would either be willing to step aside for the other?
+Would either be willing to step aside for the other though?
 My second concern is that neither of them have proper experience of being head coach.
 This was Lee Grant’s principal drawback when he was selected as manager and it was also the main reason he failed.
 It seems harsh to effectively punish these two for the failings of a past manager but after seeing a highly rated coach flounder when given the top job, it would seem too risky to go with inexperience again.

 I wouldn’t be too disappointed with Stead and Drury carrying on, it would provide a small amount of continuity and they showed plenty of promise in their brief spell in charge.
-I don’t think I would be willing to take the chance on them though.
+I just don’t think I would be willing to take the chance on them at this point.
 For whatever reason, Huddersfield Town seems to be a tricky club to manage well.
 We’ve seen a lot of managers with wide experience and success with other teams struggle at Town for no obvious reason.
 I think it’s too big a job for inexperienced coaches to step up into.

 Having said I wouldn’t like to see them as co-managers of Town, I do hope that they can continue in the coaching staff at Town.
 New managers typically like to bring in their own coaching team but it would be a shame to lose two coaches that seem to have a bit about them and who have a personal connection to the club.